Can't connect to the network via TCP directly?, try this guide.

 storage.allocated-disk-space: 1.0 TB

 Now replace the fields mentioned above with your own parameters.
-Keep in mind, the environment variables has a precedence over options.
-For example, the variable ADDRESS will override value of the
+Keep in mind, parameters specified in the storagenode start command has a precedence over options.
+For example, the environment variable ADDRESS for the docker version will override value of the

 7. Testing if everything is working correctly